dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/yellowbrick-configs.md

 as model-level configurations in dbt.
 These will be applied to `CREATE TABLE` <Term id="ddl" /> statements generated at compile or run time.
 Note that these settings will have no effect on models set to `view` or `ephemeral`.

-dbt-yellowbrick supports the following Yellowbrick specific features when defining tables:
+dbt-yellowbrick supports the following Yellowbrick-specific features when defining tables:
 - `dist` - applies a single-column distribution key, or sets the distribution to `RANDOM` or `REPLICATE`
 - `sort_col` - applies the `SORT ON (column)` clause that names a single column to sort on before data is stored on media
 - `cluster_cols` - applies the `CLUSTER ON (column, column, ...)` clause that names up to four columns to cluster on before data is stored